wanji/pylabel/README.md

 2. Blue: this image is a positive sample for the selected label
 3. Red: this image is a negative sample for the selected label

+You can click an image to open image viewer, which allows you view the large images.
-You can click a image to change its background color.
-Once you click an image, the label will be saved to the database.
+Click an image with right mouse button to change its background color.
+Once you right click an image, the label will be saved to the database.

 #### Bottom: progress display and buttons